lucia-auth/lucia/documentation/collection/integration/sveltekit/start-here/quick-start.md

 ### Create users

-We'll set the provider id as `username` and the inputted username as the identifier.
-This tells Lucia that the user was created using the username/password auth method and that the unique identifier is the username.
-The `createUser` method also handles password hashing before storing the user.
-After creating a new user, create a new session using the `createSession` method and store the session id as a cookie using `locals.setSession`.
+Users can be created with `createUser()`.
+This will create a new primary key that can be used to authenticate user as well.
+We'll use `"username"` as the provider id (authentication method) and the username as the provider user id (something unique to the user).
+Create a new session and make sure to store the session id by calling `setSession()`.

 For the session to update in the client, we need to call [`invalidateAll()`](https://kit.svelte.dev/docs/modules#$app-navigation-invalidateall) or refresh the page entirely so we can re-run our [load function](https://kit.svelte.dev/docs/load).
 Load functions will only re-run when `invalidateAll()` is called or during navigation. `use:enhance` will only call `invalidateAll()` when the server returns a success response (a redirect response is not considered as a success response).
 Since we're just using the default behavior of `use:enhance`, the action will not return a redirect, and the load function will handle redirect after sign up.